COVID-19 Safety Tips for Families

 Now that millions of people have been fully vaccinated, everyone can have confidence in the safety of getting vaccinated.
 Serious side effects from the COVID-19 vaccines are very rare, and the viral infection can cause many more serious and potentially long-term health problems than getting vaccinated.
 Most side effects from the vaccine are mild and get better on their own in one or two days.
 The vaccines can help prevent severe coronavirus disease, hospitalization and death, even from the SARS-CoV-2 delta variant and other variants currently circulating.

-It takes about 14 days after vaccination to build up protective immunity (so getting a shot the day before Thanksgiving will not help prevent catching COVID on Thanksgiving Day).
+It takes about 14 days after vaccination to build up protective immunity (so getting a shot the day before a holiday gathering will not help prevent catching COVID during the gathering).

 Remember how COVID-19 spreads